 What is a dissertation?

-It is an original scholarly contribution to knowledge of the field of inquiry, in this case curriculum studies or one of its sub-dimensions.
+It is an original scholarly contribution to knowledge of the field of inquiry.
 There are many varieties of dissertations and they need not all fit one stencil.
-Often our students’ dissertations have been converted into books, so sometimes it makes sense for the dissertations to be written like books.
+Your advisor will help you conceptualize and coordinate the dissertation.

 How do I find what is offered by the College of Education?